There are a few things that are more annoying than a shaking steering wheel while you are driving.

 Check front suspension

 Check for any worn bushing or damaged/loose parts in your front suspension.
-Try to push your both front wheels in all directions when the front is jacked up, to check for any plays or strange sounds.
+Try to push both front wheels in all directions when the front is jacked up, to check for any plays or strange sounds.

 Balance the wheels

+If you can’t find any damage to the tires or rims and no loose parts in the suspension, the wheels may be uneven and unbalanced.
 If you check the inside or outside of the rim, you can see some weights fitted.
 These weights are to balance the wheel.
-Sometimes the balance weights are coming loose and fall off and make unbalance in the tires.
+Sometimes the balance weights are coming loose and fall off, and it will create unbalance from your wheel.

 4wd and rear wheel drive cars

 What you can do is to check the joints to see if they are damaged.
 If you have a damaged joint, you can often replace only the joint, but it’s hard to get it 100% balanced.
-So I recommend to let a workshop do it for you, or replace the whole Cardan shaft.
+So I recommend to let a workshop do it for you, or replace the Cardan shaft.

 Jack up the front of your car and check your front discs for any damages or rust.
-It’s important to check the inside of the discs also, you can do it easy if you remove the tire to inspect it.
+It’s important to check the inside of the discs.
+Also, you can do it easy if you remove the tire to inspect it.

-In many cases, the disc itself got unbalanced (Especially BMW) and makes shaking and vibrations in the steering wheel.
+In many cases, the disc itself got unbalanced (Especially BMW) and made shaking and vibrations in the steering wheel.
 If the discs are in good shape and got a lot of material left, you can give the discs to a workshop to let them lath them for you.
-But with my experience, it’s often cheaper and will give a lot better result to buy and replace them to new front discs.
+But with my experience, it’s often cheaper and will provide a lot better result to buy and replace them to new front discs.